Registration opens in December for the next Ruck Strong strength training cycle starting January 1st! Lift Heavy, Ruck Strong!

 Columbia Omni-Heat: This is the best invention in the world!
 Basically, Omni-Heat products have these tiny silver dots on the inside of them that reflect the body heat that you generate back onto you to keep you warm, just like a hypothermia sheet.
 It's awesome!
 In addition, the jackets are really thin because they aren't relying on bulk to keep you warm.
 That means you can probably fit your jacket in your ruck when not in use.
 You may find that during vigorous activity, you will warm up more than you want when wearing Omni-Heat products.
 While the sun is still up or in more mild weather, you may want to quickly remove your jacket and tie it around your waist before you start doing PT or at least zip it down a bit.
 The specific items that I own and use are below but if you find a different item with Omni-Heat that you like better, I'm confident that it will do the job for you.

-Women's Kaleidoscope Jacket - This is my everyday jacket that I wear all winter and it doesn't contain down.
+Women's Heavenly Jacket - This is the 2021/22 jacket that is most similar to my Columbia Kaleidoscope jacket, which is my everyday jacket that I wear all winter and it doesn't contain down.
 I will wear this jacket during an event when I'm not quite sure if it's worth bringing my Turbodown jacket but I'm still nervous about just a windbreaker and a Smartwool shirt being warm enough.
 I would say that most of the time, I either have the Turbodown jacket with me or just a wind breaker and I usually don't bring this one.
-(Men's version) 2019-2020 Note: I have been the proud owner of this crazy-ass Columbia Heatzone coat for one winter season.
-I don't care how cold you get during events, do not get this coat and wear it to an event!
-If you put this coat on and even think about doing a burpee, you will get a heat injury!
-It's way too much for an event!
+However, if you are someone that gets hot easily, this may be a better choice for you than the Turbodown jacket.
+(Men's version)

 Women's Wind Bloc (now called Thermarator) Gloves - These are soooo worth it and they have now been tested by a number of people during GORUCK events.
 In fact, these gloves are the number one thing that people say they loved when this blog post gets mentioned at events.
 I use them in place of Mechanix's gloves for winter events and as a result I have a whole stack of hand warmers that I have never even come close to needing.
 During one event, we took much of our clothing off, thinking we were going in the water, and ended up doing PT in the snow.
 My hands were bare during that PT and by the end, they were cold and very numb.
 They warmed right back up when I put my gloves on and we started moving.
 Normally, once some part of me is numb, it stays that way until I'm back indoors.
 I've done bear crawls, carried logs, etc. with these gloves and they've stood up to the beating.
 As an added bonus, the soft fabric on the thumbs is great for wiping your nose.
 Gross but true!
 (Men's version)

-Parallel Peak Hat (2020-2021 update: Sadly, there are currently no ear Parallel Peak hats with ear flaps and ties on the Columbia website so I linked the one without those features.
-However, you could give one of these flapped Omni-Heat hats a try!) - This hat is great because it has Omni-Heat at the top part of the head and it also has ear flaps to keep your ears warm.
+Omni Heat Hat - This is a link to the Columbia hats containing Omni Heat.
+The model that I use is no longer available but it is great because it had ear flaps and ties around your chin.
 The fact that it ties around the chin is great because you don't lose your hat during PT and if you get too hot, you can pull it back behind you and it's still attached to you - you don't need to jam it into your pocket or hold onto it.
 I keep it loosely tied with a double knot so that it's easy to pull back or put on at any time.
-You can see this hat in some of the photos in this post.
-Mine is purple, blue and white patterned.
-(Men's version)
+If you find a similar Columbia hat, that is the one to get but I'm sure some of the other current hats are awesome too.

-Omni-Heat Lined Pants - (2020-2021 update: Unfortunately, I can only find the unlined version of the Saturday Trail Lined Pants that I wear on the Columbia site but perhaps you can find them on a third party site.
-Instead, I have linked to other Omni-Heat lined pants but I have not personally tried them.)
+Omni-Heat Lined Pants - The Omni-Heat Lined Saturday Trail Pants that I wear no longer appear to be available through the Columbia website but they do have a number of other options for Omni-Heat Lined pants for men and women.
 These pants are lined with Omni-Heat material!
 I only wear these when it's going to be below freezing.
 (See below for other pants I wear in cold weather as well.)
-I have not tried these in the water as the only times I've worn them and we have been put in the water, we had the options of taking off layers first and I took them off.
+I have not tried these in the water as the only times I've worn them and we have been put in the water, we had the option of taking off layers first and I took them off.
 It has to be really darn cold to need wool under these and the first time I tried this was at a GORUCK Tough I did where it went down to 15 degrees with the wind chill and I put the Smartwool 250 bottoms under them and I stayed very warm.
 I'm not totally sure I needed them but I wasn't too hot either.
 They do provide lots of heat just on their own!
-(Men's Omni-Heat Pants)

 Putting It All Together